-What’s success?
+What is project success?
 Specifically, how do you define project success?
 A very simple question to answer as most of the Project Managers will tell us triple constraints, namely, time, cost, and scope, as being the success criteria.
 On the other hand, this question becomes complex if you ask it to customers or C-levels or even to competitors.
-Will they define Project success as Project Managers do?
+Will they define project success as Project Managers do?
 Probably not!
 That’s why this is a simple but a complex question that has different answers depending on who answers it.
 It’s time to redefine project success.

 It’s very crucial to understand the different perspectives in order to define project success.
 Otherwise, even if Project managers complete the project on time, within budget and scope, and call the project very successful, other stakeholders may find it unsuccessful.
 Over half of large scale change efforts fall short of expectations mainly due to a focus on individual projects and judge their performance only based on time, scope, budget according to Boston Consulting Group and PMI (2016).
 Even if our projects are completed by satisfying cost, time, and scope, if these projects do not deliver the expected outcomes, that is they do not align with the strategy, executing the strategy will fail.
 Hence success should be defined considering the stakeholder expectations ensuring that the results of the project should contribute to the strategy.